Locations:

 There are a few reasons why postpartum hemorrhage occurs.

-Your placenta attaches to the wall of your uterus and provides food and oxygen to your baby during pregnancy.
-After your baby is delivered, your uterus continues to contract to deliver the placenta.
-This is called the third stage of labor.
+Your placenta attaches to the wall of your uterus and provides food and oxygen to the fetus during pregnancy.
+After your baby is born, your uterus continues to contract to deliver the placenta.
 Contractions also help to compress the blood vessels where the placenta was attached to your uterine wall.
-Sometimes, these contractions aren’t strong enough to stop the bleeding (called uterine atony).
+Sometimes, these contractions aren’t strong enough to stop the bleeding.
 This is the cause of up to 80% of postpartum hemorrhages.

-Postpartum hemorrhage can also happen if parts of the placenta stay attached to your uterine wall or if parts of your reproductive organs are damaged during delivery.
-You’re at an increased risk for PPH if you have a blood clotting (coagulation) disorder or certain health conditions.
+Postpartum hemorrhage can also happen if parts of the placenta stay attached to your uterine wall or if your reproductive organs are damaged during delivery.

 Postpartum hemorrhage can affect anyone after childbirth.
-There are many risk factors for PPH, but approximately 40% of hemorrhages occur in women without any risk factors.
-Most postpartum hemorrhage occurs right after the placenta is delivered.
-PPH may be more likely after a C-section.
+There are many risk factors for PPH, but approximately 40% of hemorrhages occur without any risk factors.
+Healthcare providers may not be able to prevent PPH from happening, but identifying risk factors before delivery can help reduce the chances of severe blood loss.

 Advertisement